shio-youkan/Wpf-Control-Shio-TreeGrid/README.md

 # Wpf-Control-ShioTreeGrid
-Thanks to all the OSS and the people who support it.
+Thanks to all OSS and those who support it.